This post includes excerpts from my book, Passive Income: Create Passive Income Streams with Little to No Investment.

 Content creators are engaged in creating content and information mainly through digital media.
 For example, blogs, books, and videos.
 Content creators include bloggers, affiliate marketers, authors, online course instructors, YouTubers, and Facebook group and page owners.

 Techies develop products and services based on internet technologies.
 They focus on the online environment to deliver innovative and practical solutions.
-Techies include software, app, online tool, and WordPress theme and plugin developers.
+Techies include software, app, online tool, and WordPress developers.

 - Creative Retailers